What Is a Vinegar Pie? Info and Recipe

 - pour into your prepared pie crust

-- Bake in a 375-degree oven until the crust is brown/ about 20 minutes until the center is set
+- Bake at 375 F until the crust is brown—about 20 minutes until the center is set

 Note: Some people like to put it under the broiler for a few minutes.